Kintampo Complex: Artifacts

 There is some confusion about the purpose of a number of small stone and ceramic objects that are cigar-shaped and rasp-like.
 They are thought to be tools for creating pottery, of which bowls and jars seem to be the most common.
-The jars ranged from 12–44 cm in diameter.
-The bowls were slightly smaller on average, ranging from 10–30 cm.
+The jars ranged from 12 to 44 cm in diameter.
+The bowls were slightly smaller on average, ranging from 10 to 30 cm.
 Many times these pots were decorated with a comb-like or rake pattern.
 These were likely used not only for the storage of food and water, but also for boiling and crafting sauces.
 The pottery appears to have been fired in a pit, typical of early ceramic practices.
-In fact, the pottery of Kintampo have been widely studied, in fact it is possibly the most studied later stone age ceramics in West Africa.
-Pieces of a substance known as daga has been found along with the stone artifacts.
+In fact, the pottery of Kintampo has been widely studied; in fact, it is possibly the most studied later Stone Age ceramics in West Africa.
+Pieces of a substance known as daga have been found along with the stone artifacts.
 Daga is chunks of ceramics that have been visibly marked by sticks or other pole-like implements.
 Somewhat common at Kintampo sites, these are understood to represent occupation in dwellings.

 The Kintampo culture is known for possibly the first occurrences of figurative art and objects of personal decoration in West Africa.
 Stone arm bands that would have been worn as decoration have been found at several Kintampo sites.
 At the sites of Boyase hill and Ntersero, clay figurines of animals like dogs, lizards and cows were found, though it is not well understood what their meaning might be.
 This is all very important to those who study the humanities, as the emergence of art and the depiction of life through art is of great interest to both art historians and archaeologists alike.